adioshun/gitBook_DeepDrive/paper2016-volumetric-multiview-cnns.md

 ##### 가.
 The first network

-- Designed to **mitigate over fitting** by introducing auxiliary training tasks, which are themselves challenging.
+- 오버피팅 방지 목적 : Designed to **mitigate over fitting** by introducing auxiliary training tasks, which are themselves challenging.

 - These auxiliary tasks encourage the network to **predict object class** labels from **partial subvolumes**.
 - Therefore, no additional annotation efforts are needed.